karrioapi/karrio/README.md

 This repository contains both OSS-licensed and non-OSS-licensed files.
 We maintain one repository rather than two separate repositories mainly for development convenience.

-All files in the `/insiders` fall under the [Purplship LICENSE](/insiders/LICENSE).
+All files in the `/insiders` fall under the [Karrio LICENSE](/insiders/LICENSE).

 The remaining files fall under the [Apache 2 license](LICENSE).
-Purplship OSS is built only from the Apache-licensed files in this repository.
+Karrio OSS is built only from the Apache-licensed files in this repository.

 Any other questions, mail us at hello@karrio.com We’d love to meet you!